K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 1. Click log-in from the PaaS-Ta User Portal.
 ![002]

-2. log in to the Portal by entering User ID and Password then click “LOGIN”.
+2. Log in to the Portal by entering User ID and Password then click “LOGIN”.
 ![003]

 3. Go to the Catalog page after logging in.